NHSDigital/dtos-landing-zone/application/CohortManager/spikes/AzureLocalSimulators/DTOS-2460_Event_Grid_Spike/README.md

 # SPIKE: Event Grid and Event Hub

-Both Event Grid and Event Hub don't have an emulator that we can use to develop locally, at least there's nothing that is directly supported by Azure Services.
+Both Event Grid and Event Hub don't have an official emulator that we can use to develop locally, at least there's nothing that is directly supported by Azure Services.
 As a workaround, we need to simulate the behaviour instead but using tools and libraries that mimic the functionalities.

 ## Overview of Azure Event Grid and Azure Event Hub